Our goal is to support public school employees by recognizing exemplary professionals currently in the field and future professional educators.

 We also administer the Educational Support Grant.
 This is a competitive grant awarded to one school employee to be used for an innovative program to enhance the school's curriculum.

 Chapter scholarships are awarded annually to high school seniors planning to major in the field of education.
-In 2018 two $1,000 scholarships were awarded:
+In 2020, one $1,000 scholarship was awarded:

-September Nguyen, a graduate of Central Dauphin East High School will begin her studies at Messiah College in Elementary Education, with a minor in Special Education.
+Lillian Carney, a graduate of Lower Dauphin High School will begin her studies at Albright College in Secondary Education and Psychology, with a minor in Special Education.